 Address: 216 South Main Street; Breckenridge

-Sometimes you just want a little bit of everything, and that’s why so many people love tapas.
-This Spanish restaurant and bar lives up to its name; the tapas is certainly fancy and looks beautiful on the plate, but it’s not at all pretentious nor inaccessible.
+Sometimes, you want a little bit of everything, and that’s why so many people love tapas.
+This Spanish restaurant and bar lives up to its name; the tapas look fancy and beautiful on the plate, but it’s not pretentious or inaccessible.

 The menu items are all listed in Spanish, but the descriptions will explain it all.
 Whether you order from the “With Hand,” “With Spoon,” or “With Fork” sections of the menu or choose to have a little of each, you’ll feel like you’re experiencing a little bit of Europe in Breckenridge in every bite.

-Pair your plates with creative cocktails in this warm and welcoming establishment and you’ll be pleased with your night out on the town.
-Plan to spend a lot of time here enjoying your small plates as they arrive as well as the company of your companions.
+Pair your plates with creative cocktails in this warm and welcoming establishment, and you’ll be pleased with your night out on the town.
+Please plan to spend a lot of time here enjoying your small plates as they arrive, as well as the company of your companions.